 2018 was not particularly exciting for Malayalam cinema.
 As usual, there was a chunk of small films that won our hearts with ease whereas every single superstar vehicle tanked without a trace.
 While the superstars really need to examine the direction that their credibility is heading, the time is ripe for new-age filmmakers whom the state fondly calls ‘The New-Gen’ makers.

 Here are the ten best Malayalam films from 2018, ranked in reverse order:

 Malayalam cinema has seen quite a few films in the genre that Rafeek Ibrahim’s film belongs to – a gangster black comedy.
 Anyhow, thanks to the writers, the film packs in enough punch to make the journey worthwhile.
-Ibrahim’s film is essentially a zany road trip filled with humorous situations aplenty.
-There are times when we feel they are a wee bit manufactured but none of it matters in the larger scheme of things as the film, for sure, knows the space it belongs to.
+Ibrahim’s film is essentially a zany road trip filled with plenty of humorous situations.
+There are times when we feel they are a little too manufactured but none of it matters in the larger scheme of things as Padayottam, for sure, knows the space it belongs to.
 Actors Dileesh Pothan, Biju Menon and Basil Joseph are smashing in their well-designed parts.

 7. Hey Jude

 It is fascinating when cinema’s matinee idols dare portray individuals with imperfections.
 It can’t be denied how a block arises for the audience whether to take this lack of familiarity for real.
 We even wonder if they are going to turn the tables and become superhuman towards the last reel.
 Writer-director Shyamaprasad’s Hey Jude presents Kerala’s heartthrob Nivin Pauly as the socially awkward, number wiz Jude Rodriguez who is greatly enthralled by the marine life.
 And oh, he is petrified to step into an actual water body.
 He would rather own an aquarium worth 35 thousand grands.
 Ironic much?